Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Our solution was to modify the module file itself to not include the paths when the mode is "spider" so that Lmod cannot see that it is a partition module that makes other modules available.

+## EasyBuild setup

+### Transforming information about the Cray PE to other tools

+There are three points where we could use information about versions of specific packages in releases of the Cray PE:

+  * We need to define external modules to EasyBuild.

+  * We need to define Cray PE components to Spack

+  * A module avail hook to hide those modules that are irrelevant to a particular LUMI/yy.mm toolchain could also use that information.

+There is currently a set of Python scripts that define the components of the PE and generate the EasyBuild external modules definition file for a particular release of the PE.

+  * ``make_CPE_defs.py`` defines the PE component version numbers and calls the script that generates the EasyBuild external modules file.

+    If HPE-Cray would deliver the information on the PE components in a different way, e.g., a YAML file, it would make sense to rewrite that part.

+  * ``lumitools/CPE_to_EB.py`` then generates the EasyBuild external modules file.

 ### EasyBuild Module Naming Scheme